tonysamperi/ts-luxon/projects/app/src/docs/docs/formatting.md

 ### ISO 8601

 [ISO 8601](https://en.wikipedia.org/wiki/ISO_8601) is the most widely used set of string formats for dates and times.
-Luxon can _parse_ a wide range of them, but provides direct support for formatting only a few of them:
+TSLuxon can _parse_ a wide range of them, but provides direct support for formatting only a few of them:

 ```js
 dt.toISO(); //=> '2017-04-20T11:32:00.000-04:00'